PC114643.jpg

 Wildfire

-Through our Wildfire Resilience Program, we help community members make their homes and properties more fire-wise:
+Through our Wildfire Resilience Program, we help individuals, neighbors, and communities with their defensible space and fuels mitigation needs:

 • Be aware.
-Wildfire, to some degree, is inevitable, as well as sometimes destructive to human habitations.
-Wildfires happen every year in grasslands, forest stands, and private property throughout the greater Columbia Gorge.
+Wildfire is inevitable, as well as sometimes destructive to human homes.
+Wildfires happen every year in grasslands, forest stands, and private properties throughout the greater Columbia Gorge.

 • Be prepared.
 Learn how to reduce wildfire hazards around your home, either from our team or on your own.
 Basic ideas include pushing back vegetation 30-plus feet from your house and other structures; spacing trees (especially pines and firs) within about 100 feet of your structures and limbing them 8-12 feet off the ground; replacing fire-prone vegetation (such as arborvitae and juniper bushes) with fire-resistant landscaping; and, keeping an easily-navigable entry and exit to your property.